Russian Compound: Sergei Courtyard

-The Sergei Courtyard, at the corner of Heleni HaMalka and Monbaz Street, is a courtyard structure with a Renaissance style imperial tower, named for Grand Duke Sergei (1857–1905), brother of Tsar Alexander III, then President of the Russian Orthodox Palestine Society.
+The Sergei Courtyard, at the corner of Heleni HaMalka and Monbaz Street, is a courtyard structure with a Renaissance style imperial tower, named for Grand Prince Sergei (1857–1905), brother of Tsar Alexander III, then President of the Russian Orthodox Palestine Society.
 Completed in 1889 by architect George Franghia, it was built for pilgrims from the Russian nobility as "Sergej Imperial Hospice".
 It occupied 9 acre of land, and was made entirely out of hewn stone, its 25 luxuriously furnished rooms intended as lodgings for aristocrats.
 It was referred to as "one of the most marvellous buildings in the city" by the newspapers.
 Jacob Valero and Company, a local bank founded by a prominent Sephardi Jewish family, financed the construction of the Sergei Building.
 The building was nationalized under the British Mandate and used as a public works department and passport office.
 After the establishment of the State of Israel, it was taken over by the Israeli government.
 Until 2008, it housed offices of the Agriculture Ministry and the Society for the Preservation of Israel Heritage Sites (SPIHS).
 In 2008, the Israeli government transferred the property of Sergei Courtyard back to the Russian government.